I am a business contact or stakeholder.

 - Normal business correspondence with the individual;

 - Inviting contacts to events specific to the context in which the information was provided.

 The data above is held is long as required to perform these functions.

 The Crown Estate has in place administrative, technical and physical measures on our systems and internally which are designed to guard against and minimise the risk of loss, misuse or unauthorised processing or disclosure of the personal information that it holds which includes an Information Security Management System certified to ISO27001.
 We place similar obligations on our service partners and undertake risk assessments on their security measures.

-The Crown Estate will ensure that where information is transferred outside EEA, The Crown Estate and the receiving party will comply with all relevant laws governing such transfers.
+The Crown Estate will ensure that where information is transferred internationally, parties will comply with all relevant laws governing such transfers.

 Rights of business contacts

 Individuals are afforded rights under GDPR and these can be exercised where The Crown Estate operates as a Data Controller – the right to access, correct, object, restrict and erase.
 To exercise these rights please contact the managing agent of the property or email the data protection officer at: [email protected]